theowu/theowu.github.io/README.md

 Just checkout the code offered by Google/Baidu, and copy paste here, all the rest is already done for you.

 #### Customization

 If you wanna do more customization and change code yourself, a [Grunt](gruntjs.com) environment is also included.
-(Thanks to Clean Blog.)
+(Thanks to the famous Clean Blog.)

 There are a number of tasks it performs like minification of the JavaScript, compiling of the LESS files, adding banners to keep the Apache 2.0 license intact, and watching for changes.
-Run the grunt default task by entering `grunt ` into your command line which will build the files.
+Run the grunt default task by entering `grunt` into your command line which will build the files.
 You can use `grunt watch` if you are working on the JavaScript or the LESS.

 **Try to understand code in `_include/` and `_layouts/`, then you can modify Jekyll [Liquid](https://github.com/Shopify/liquid/wiki) template directly to do more creative customization.**

 #### Header Image

 Change header images of any pages or any posts is pretty easy as mentioned above.
-But, thanks to [issue #6 (in Chinese)](https://github.com/Huxpro/huxpro.github.io/issues/6) asked, **how to make it looks great?**

-**Well...it is actually a design issue**, not a coding stuff.
-It is better that you have basic design knowledge, but not is ok, let me told you how to make it well-designed:

-Seeing the title text above image is **white**, the image should be **dark** to emphasize the contract. so we can easily add a **black overlay with fews of opacity**, which is depends on the brightness of the original images you used. you can process it in Photoshop, Sketch etc.

-In technical views, it can be done with CSS.
-However, the opacity of the black overlay is really hard to assigned, **every image has different brightness so the  degree it should be adjusted is different so it is impossible to hard code it.**
+It can be done in every post you write in your favorite markdown or html language.

 #### SEO Title

 Before V1.4, site setting `title` is not only used for displayed in Home Page and Navbar, but also used to generate the `<title>` in HTML.
 It's possible that you want the two things different.
-For me, my site-title is **“Hux Blog”** but I want the title shows in search engine is **“黄玄的博客 | Hux Blog”** which is multi-language.
+For me, my site-title is **“Theo's Blog”** but I want the title shows in search engine is **“吴思元的博客 | Theo's Blog”** which is multi-language.

 So, the SEO Title is introduced to solve this problem, you can set `SEOTitle` different from `title`, and it would be only used to generate HTML `<title>` and setting DuoShuo Sharing.